Alex Murdaugh verdict: Disgraced lawyer guilty of killing wife and son

 He faces 30 years to life in prison without parole for each murder charge.

-Maggie and Paul Murdaugh were shot at close range near the dog kennels on their family estate.
+Maggie and Paul Murdaugh were shot at close range near the dog kennels on their family estate on 7 June, 2021.

 Alex Murdaugh stood impassively as he learned his fate during Thursday evening's hearing in Walterboro.

+"The evidence of guilt is overwhelming," South Carolina Circuit Court Judge Clifton Newman said.
+He told the court sentencing would take place on Friday morning.

-He had pleaded not guilty to killing his wife and youngest son in an attempt to conceal years of financial fraud, which he himself had acknowledged in court, forcefully insisting he would "never" harm his family.
+Murdaugh had pleaded not guilty to killing his wife and youngest son in an attempt to conceal years of financial corruption - fraud that he himself had acknowledged in court.

-After the verdict dozens of spectators gathered outside the back of the court where officers ushered him quickly into a black van.
+After the 12-person jury's verdict, dozens of spectators gathered outside the back of the court where officers ushered a handcuffed Murdaugh quickly into a black van.

-Reporters shouted questions, though Murdaugh remained silent.
+Reporters shouted questions, though he remained silent.
 As police tucked him inside the vehicle, one man behind the media line shouted that he was praying for him.

+The case - chronicling the downfall of a family born to power and privilege - made national headlines.
+Murdaugh was once an influential personal injury attorney in the state, and for decades until 2006 his family members had served as the leading prosecutors in the area.

+But the trial heard that for years he had been stealing from his law partners and clients to feed an addiction to painkillers and an extravagant lifestyle.

+In a risky move for any defendant in a murder case, Murdaugh took to the witness stand, trying to convince the jury that someone angry over a deadly 2019 boating accident involving Paul could have killed his son to seek revenge.

+"I would never hurt Maggie, and I would never hurt Paul - ever - under any circumstances," Murdaugh testified.

-The prosecution's case against Murdaugh was based entirely on circumstantial evidence.
+The case against him was based entirely on circumstantial evidence.
 No direct evidence - things like a murder weapon, blood on his clothing or an eyewitness - was presented at trial.

-But the prosecution focused on an incriminating Snapchat video taken by Murdaugh's son just before the murders.
+Instead the prosecution focused on an incriminating Snapchat video taken by Murdaugh's son just before the murders.

-On 7 June 2021, Paul and his mother were killed at the kennels on the family's sprawling hunting estate, known as Moselle.
+Paul and his mother were killed at the kennels on the family's sprawling hunting estate, known as Moselle.

 For 20 months after their murders, Alex Murdaugh told law enforcement repeatedly he had not been at the dog kennels at all that evening, and was at home napping.

-But in the Snapchat video filmed by Paul just minutes before the shootings took place, the defendant's voice could be heard in the background.
+But in the Snapchat video filmed by Paul just minutes before the shootings, the defendant's voice could be heard in the background.

 On the stand at trial, Murdaugh admitted he had lied, saying his years-long addiction to painkillers had put him in a paranoid state.

+The court also heard of Murdaugh's bizarre attempt to stage his own death in an insurance fraud scheme just three months after he murdered his 52-year-old wife and 22-year-old son.

-Early on in the proceedings, Judge Clifton Newman ruled that prosecutors could bring in evidence of Murdaugh's alleged financial misdeeds.
+Early on in the proceedings, Judge Newman ruled that prosecutors could bring in evidence of Murdaugh's alleged financial crimes.

 Investigators say he stole millions from clients and colleagues, including $3.7m (£3m) in 2019 alone.
 And at trial, Murdaugh admitted to wide-scale theft.

-Prosecutors argued that these crimes drove him to murder - that he thought the deaths of Maggie and Paul would gain him sympathy and stave off a reckoning over his theft of millions of dollars.
+Prosecutors argued it was these crimes that drove him to murder - that he thought the deaths of Maggie and Paul would gain him sympathy and stave off a reckoning over his misdeeds.

 Murdaugh and his defence team had argued in court that this theory was ludicrous and financial problems would never have led him to murder.